How to Achieve Female Empowerment in the Workplace

 Give females in your workplace a voice and make sure it’s heard.
 The good news is when women do speak up, people notice and it’s rewarded.
-Women who are mentored and championed quickly grow into a leadership role.
+Women who are mentored and championed quickly grow into leadership roles.
 As a result, your organisation can expect stronger revenue growth and higher profit margins.

 4. Provide Ample Training Opportunities